redcartel/node-express-starter-2022/README.md

 `npm test` - run the tests

+`npm run build` - does nothing, but required by some deployment environments

 `npm start` - run the server

-`npm run build` - does nothing, but required by some deployment environments

-Rename .env.sample to .env & Set your configuration and secrets there and then apply them to config.ts
+Rename .env.sample to .env & Set your configuration and secrets there and then apply them to config.js

-Uses node >= 14, deployment has been tested on DigitalOcean's app platform and on Heroku's local environment.
+Deployment has been tested on DigitalOcean's app platform and on Heroku's local environment.

 uses es6 modules